PHIL 3012 Philosophy and Environment

 Coordinator John Hadley Opens in new window

 Description Philosophy and Environment focuses on how we understand and value our interactions with the natural environment, how humans have changed the world and themselves through those interactions and the questions and problems created through that dynamic.
 Contemporary issues such as climate change, resource depletion, land degradation, conflict over resources, and treatment of animals have become prominent ethical, political and philosophical concerns.
-This unit looks at these sort of environmental problems through philosophical methods that reveal the traditions of thought, attitude and action underlying them.
+This subject looks at these sort of environmental problems through philosophical methods that reveal the traditions of thought, attitude and action underlying them.
 Students will be introduced to the major approaches and questions most relevant to explaining contemporary environmental problems.

 School Humanities & Comm Arts

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects PHIL 2007 - Philosophy and Environment

 Successful completion of 60 credit points in currently enrolled program.

 On successful completion of this subject, students should be able to: